Helen Clay Frick, Art Patron and Philanthropist

 Letter-to-the-Editor of the Pittsburgh Post-Gazette, Pittsburgh - 2001 October 23:

-Meaningless to most By Anton Kral, Jr.
+By Anton Kral, Jr.

 (Sixth letter on Letters-to-the-Editor page)